bparanj/crystal/computer/electronics/hackerbox/green-led.md

 Let's analyze this scenario step-by-step:

 1. LED characteristics:
-   - Green LEDs typically have a forward voltage of about 2.0 to 3.5 volts.
+   - Green LEDs  have a forward voltage of about 2.0 to 3.5 volts.
 Let's assume 2.2V for this calculation.
    - The maximum current for most standard 5mm green LEDs is around 20-30mA.

 2. Circuit setup: